sodaviz/soda/docs/source/guide/charts.rst

 Charts are configured and instantiated with a :ref:`ChartConfig` object.
 Excluding *selector*, every property on the ChartConfig is optional.
 The *selector* property is used as a CSS selector to identify the target DOM container that the Chart will be placed in.
-Typically, the target of the *selector* should be a div that you explicitly created and positioned to accommodate your Chart viewport.
+Typically, the target of the *selector* should be a div that you explicitly create and position to accommodate your Chart viewport.

-For example, a barebones Chart configuration may look something like this:
+For example, a minimal Chart configuration may look something like this:

 .. code-block:: typescript